bempp/bempp-legacy/index.md

 + CPU and GPU parallelisation.
 + A comprehensive operator algebra that makes it easy to formulate complex product operator formulations such as operator preconditioning.

+We are currently in the middle of moving the Bempp website here.
+In the meantime, you can view the old Bempp website at [bempp.wordpress.com](http://bempp.wordpress.com)